Step 4: What Do I Need to Know Before Applying?

 enters him- or herself into a group hunt, and a hunting

 partner also enters them a second time into the same hunt.
 MAKE

 SURE ONLY ONE PERSON FILLS OUT THE GROUP APPLICATION!
 Being

 entered twice will disqualify you.
 It is the hunter’s

-responsibility to verify that their information is accurate and
+responsibility to verify that his/her information is accurate and

-1. Prior to applying for the controlled hunts, all applicants
+1. Prior to applying for controlled hunts, all applicants

 (residents and nonresidents) must possess a valid Oklahoma

 hunting license for the current calendar year of the drawing

 2. Each person may submit only one application in each category.
 This means you may apply only once in Category 1 – Elk, once in Category 2 – Antelope, once in Category 3 – Deer, etc. Within the category you apply for, multiple hunt selections are allowed.
 Consult the list below for the maximum number of hunt choices allowed.